GraphStreamingProject/GraphZeppelin/README.md

 # GraphZeppelin: A C++ Library for Solving the Connected Components Problem on Large, Dense Graph Streams
 This is the source code of GraphZeppelin: a compact, fast, and scalable graph processing system.
 Graph Zeppelin is described in detail in our paper published in [SIGMOD2022](https://dl.acm.org/doi/10.1145/3514221.3526146).

 The full experiments for our SIGMOD paper can be found in our [Experiments Repository](https://github.com/GraphStreamingProject/ZeppelinExperiments).
+Our experiments were replicated by the SIGMOD reproducibility committee, details can be found in the [reproducibility report](https://reproducibility.sigmod.org/rep_rep/2023/Dayan-SIGMODReproReport26.pdf).

 ## Installing and Running GraphZeppelin
 ### Requirements